 Integrate social sharing buttons into your website

 Integrating social sharing buttons into your website enables those who discover products on your website to share their discoveries with their social media followers, further growing your brand awareness and expanding its reach.

 Schedule your posts and post at the peak times

 According to data from HubSpot, the afternoon hours are the peak times for social media posts, with most platforms experiencing peak traffic between 6-9 p.m.
-HubSpot also finds that Saturday tends to be the best day of the week to publish social posts, while Monday is the worst.
+HubSpot also found Saturday is the best day of the week to publish social posts, while Monday is the worst.

 The future of social commerce

 Augmented reality (AR) and virtual reality (VR) are both poised to play a major role in the future of social commerce as well.
 Snapchat's AR filters for shopping is one example of what this might look like, but the possibilities are endless.

 Use Gorgias to take your social commerce strategy to the next level

 If you’re looking for tools to provide your social media shoppers with seamless customer support, Gorgias can help.
-With Gorgias, you can effortlessly turn your social media profiles into customer support channels via both live chat support and AI-powered chatbots.
-Best of all, Gorgias compiles all of your social media messages and mentions into one user-friendly dashboard, making it easy to manage multiple accounts from a single location.
+With Gorgias, you can effortlessly turn your social media profiles into customer support channels to facilitate sales and boost retention.